Cryptologic Electronic Warfare Support (CrEWS)®

 The Missing Layer in Fleet EW Modernization

-CrEWS: Mobile Tactical Awareness for Air, Surface, and Expeditionary Forces
+CrEWS: Mobile Tactical Awareness Across Air, Surface, and Subsurface Operations

 ZTEG™ Services: Secure, Flexible Delivery of Software and Data Updates